Manage Your Finances

 - Locate the profile tab 3.
 Under contact information, complete all required fields and update the “Device Name” and “Country Code” sections.
 Important: press the OK button (you may have to scroll down to find this).

 - Verify your email address; now you can email receipts to email@example.com and have them automatically uploaded to your receipts folder in Concur.

 - Set up Concur App on your mobile phone; see “Mobile Registration” in Profile settings.
 You will be asked to create a PIN; remember this PIN!
 This allows you to take a photo of your receipts and send directly to your Concur expense report.

-While under the Profile tab, navigate to the sidebar under expense settings, and click "expense approver”.
-Type in Elsie Sheidler, firstname.lastname@example.org, and save.
-(NOTE: If you are creating expense reports for reimbursement from other departments, sources, you must change your "expense approver" from Elsie Sheidler to the administrator authorized to review and approve your report).
+- Set your expense settings; while under the Profile tab, navigate to the sidebar under expense settings, and click "expense approver."
+Type in the name of your staff adviser (Note: If you are creating expense reports for reimbursement from other departments or sources, you must change your "expense approver" from your Pace Center staff adviser to the administrator authorized to review and approve your report.)

 - Add expenses from the list of expense types.
-Try to avoid using Miscellaneous.
+Avoid using the expense type of Miscellaneous.
 Here are a few general points about some important expenses:

 - Food Products – Grocery/Bulk: The majority of study break foods can be labeled as this, chips, etc…

 - Group Meals/Entertainment: This is for meals and all entertainment activities.
-It will throw an error unless you have inputted all individuals who have attended.
+You must input the names of all individuals who particpated in this meal or you will receive an error message.
 For groups of <10, you must input each name.
-For groups of 10+, you may add in a whole group.
+For groups of 10+, you may add in a whole group identifier.